Possible superconductivity with Bogoliubov Fermi surface in lightly doped Kagome U(1) spin liquid

 W^\dagger_j . \eea Here the unrotated MF parameter $\chi_{ij}$ on the NN-bond $\avg{ij}$ for the $\pi$- and $0$-flux states have been introduced above.
 We set the on-site term $\chi_{ii}$ to a uniform value $\chi_{ii}=\chi_0$ as the chemical potential term.
 The local SU(2) rotation matrix $W_i$ can be parameterized by the following three rotation angles $\alpha_i,\beta_i$ and $\gamma_i$ as \bea W_i= . \eea Our trial wave function $P_G\ket{\Psi_{\text{MF}}\{\chi_0,\alpha,\beta,\gamma\}}$ now depends on the set of variational parameters $\{\alpha_i,\beta_i,\gamma_i\}_{i=1,\cdots,N}$ and $\chi_0$.
 Here $\ket{\Psi_{\text{MF}}\{\chi_0,\alpha,\beta,\gamma\}}$ is the MF ground state of Eq. (\ref{mfstate}).

 {\bf VMC results:} We adopt standard Monte Carlo approach to simulate the variational states $P_G\ket{\Psi_{\text{MF}}\{\chi_0,\alpha,\beta,\gamma\}}$ on the Kagome lattice with size 3$\times L \times 2$.
-We have checked that increasing the size of the super-cell does not provide a lower optimized energy.
+We have checked that increasing the size of the super-cell does not lead to a lower optimized energy (See Supplemental material (SM) for detail).

 Our main results are summarized in the phase diagram shown in \Fig{phase}(a), where we consider several $t$ ranging from $1/3$ to $3$ and several doping levels below $7\%$ on the Kagome lattice with $L=8$.
 Starting from the undoped $\pi$-flux state, the lowest-energy state stays in the $\pi$-flux sector until beat by the optimized states in $0$-flux sector at a finite doping concentration $\delta_c$ depending on $t$.
-For small $t\sim 1/3$, the $\pi$-flux state is stable until the doping concentration reaches $\delta_c\sim 5\%$.
+For small $t\sim 1/3$, the gauge-rotated $\pi$-flux state is stable until the doping concentration reaches $\delta_c\sim 5\%$.
 While for large $t$, a smaller doping is enough to drive the system away from the $\pi$-flux sector, consistent with previous VMC studies at $J=0.4t$ \cite{Guertler11,Guertler13}.
-A direct comparison of the optimized energies in the $0$- and $\pi$-flux sectors of some typical parameter sets are shown in Table \ref{energy}.
+To explore the possible finite size effect, we also studied the models on $L=12$ lattice with 4 to 12 doped holes and find that the gauge-rotated $\pi$-flux state is still the lowest-energy state for most of the cases at small doping region.